-However, after Microsoft bought Skype in 2012 they began to make changes, adding some features, while removing others, while also integrating it into its Office suite of software applications.
+Some people prefer not to use Skye after Microsoft bought it in 2021 and started making changes, such as integrating it into its office suite of software applications.
 Not all users were happy about the acquisition and following changes, and with the growth of rival services, a number of Skype users began to migrate to these.

 Here then we'll list some of the best alternatives to Skype, not least in terms of features, support, ease of use, and accessibility.